timkinnane/node-dev-dotfiles/README.md

 # Setup

-Now that environment and utility configs have been added, we can install the tools themselves...
+Now that environment and utility configs have been added, we can install the tools...

 ## 1. Homebrew